andrewxhill/cartodb-examples/security-definer/read-only/SingleTable.md

 You should see a map of only points in France

-## Create a trigger
+## Create a public table to ensure cache invalidation

-This trigger will let us invalidate our empty table whenever our private table is updated.
-It will help us keep our visualization in sync even though our data isn't available in the public viz!
-A trick :)
+This table will simply be updated with a new timestamp anytime one of our privete tables is changed

 1. Go to the empty public table we created ```user_poi```
 2. Add a column called last_update type date